valentingol/cliconfig/docs/processing.md

 Where `Config` is a simple class containing only two attributes (and no methods):
-`dict` that is the configuration dict and `process_list`, the list of processing objects (we discuss about this in a section below).
+`dict` that is the configuration dict and `process_list`, the list of processing objects (we discuss this in a section below).
 Note that it is also the class of the object returned by the `make_config` function.

 They only take a flat config as input i.e a config containing a dict of depth 1 with